Eeems-Org/remarkable.guide/src/devel/device/toltec.rst

 /opt/bin
 --------

+User executables should be placed in this folder, which makes them available on the user's path.

 /opt/libexec
 ------------

+Contains executables that have name conflicts with other executables (e.g. ``wget-ssl`` or ``wget-nossl``).
+The selected version will be symlinked to ``/opt/bin``.

 /opt/sbin
 ---------

+Some packages place their executables in this directory, which is discouraged. ``/opt/bin`` should be used instead.

 /opt/share/remarkable/templates
 -------------------------------

+When ``templatectl`` is installed, this contains the current templates used by xochitl, as it's bind mounted over ``/usr/share/remarkable/templates``.
+Any template packages that are installed will store their files here and use ``templatectl`` to register them.

 /opt/share/launcherctl
 ----------------------

 Executable files in this folder will be treated as possible launchers for ``launcherctl``.
+See `Launcher Registration`_ for more information.

 /opt/share/toltec/reenable.d
 ----------------------------